-In General contracts it is required that the consultant delivers as-built documentation in updated 3D model files according to the descriptions for each model in appendix 3 to the CAD manual.
+In General contracts it is required that the consultant delivers as-built documentation in updated 3D model files.
 In Design-Build contracts responsibility for the delivery of the 3D model files lies at the contractor.

 The as-built models must comply with the limit of tolerance described in the contract documents.